Springs are one of the key components of products where motion is involved. Springs stores mechanical energy and releases it whenever it is required.

 What is a Spring

-Spring is a mechanical component which stores mechanical energy when force is applied and release that energy when the load is removed.
+Spring is a mechanical component that stores mechanical energy when force is applied and releases that energy when the load is removed.
 Spring goes back to its original shape when the load is removed.

 Function of springs

-• To store energy and release when required.
+- To store energy and release it when required.

 Different types of springs and their applications